CXaymae/TicTacToe-game/README.md

 This project was developed as a practice exercise from Great Learning, an online platform that offers high-quality courses and programs in various domains.

 ## Features
+It is built using conditional statements, loops, branching statements, objects & classes, strings, arrays and HashSet.

 - The game is played in the console/terminal.
 - The game board is displayed after each move.